Cyphrme/Coze/README.md

 small additional cost.

 #### Can my application use Canon/Canonicalization?
-Canon may be implicitly known by applications, implicitly derived by "typ", or explicitly specified by `can`.
-Applications may specify canon expectations in API documentation.
-If a message is malformed, applications must error.
+Yes, canon is suitable for general purpose application.
+Applications may specify canon expectations in API documentation, if using Coze derived by "typ" or explicitly specified by `can`, or implicitly known and pre-established.
+Coze Core contains simple canonicalization functions, or for more expressive capabilities see Normal in Coze Standard.

-Applications may find it useful to have messages in a specific normalized form.
+#### `pay.typ` vs `key.typ`.
-Core Coze has canonicalization features, or for more expressive capabilities, see Normal in Coze Standard.
+For applications, `pay.typ` may denote a canon.
+For example, a `typ` with value `cyphr.me/create/msg` has a canon, as defined by the service, of ["alg", "iat", "msg", "tmb", "typ"].

-#### `key.typ` vs `pay.typ`.
+`Key.tmb` ignores `key.typ` because a static canon, ["alg"`,`x`] is
-For `pay`, `typ` may be used to denote a canon.
-For example, a `typ` with value `cyphr.me/create/msg` has a canon of ["alg", "iat", "msg", "tmb", "typ"], as defined by the service.
-For `key`'s canonical form, `typ` is ignored and a static canon is used.
-Like `typ` in `pay`, `typ` in `key` may be used to specify custom application fields, e.g. "first_seen" or "account_id".
+always used when producing key's `tmb`.
+Like `typ` in `pay`, `key.typ` may still be used to specify custom application fields, e.g. "first_seen" or "account_id" and the expected order of fields.

 #### ECDSA `x` and `sig` Bytes
 For ECDSA , (X and Y) and (R and S) are concatenated for `x` and `sig`